bcgov/api-specs/geocoder/geocoder-developer-guide.md

 https://geocoder.api.gov.bc.ca/<br><br>

 This URL allows both public and gated access.
 Gated access requires an apikey.
-To get a sandbox apikey with a maximum rate of 1000 requests per minute, visit the [apiconsole](https://catalogue.data.gov.bc.ca/dataset/physical-address-geocoding-web-service/resource/40d6411e-ab98-4df9-a24e-67f81c45f6fa/view/1d3c42fc-53dc-4aab-ae3b-f4d056cb00e0).
+To get a sandbox apikey with a maximum rate of 1000 requests per minute, visit the [geocoder api console](https://catalogue.data.gov.bc.ca/dataset/physical-address-geocoding-web-service/resource/40d6411e-ab98-4df9-a24e-67f81c45f6fa/view/1d3c42fc-53dc-4aab-ae3b-f4d056cb00e0).
 You can get an unrestricted apikey for use in government applications by contacting the [DataBC Help Desk](https://forms.gov.bc.ca/databc-contact-us/)

 ## Cross-Origin Resource Sharing (CORS)
-CORS is enabled for any domain if you provide an apikey.
-To request an apikey for the gated geocoder, please contact the [DataBC Help Desk](https://forms.gov.bc.ca/databc-contact-us/)
+CORS is enabled for any domain if you include an apikey with each request.

 ## Addresses Resource
 The addresses resource represents all addresses in the geocoder.
 A request on this resource to find a query address will return one or more matching addresses that are standardized and geocoded (i.e., given a point location on the earth).